-Requirements for deer or turkey
+Requirements for deer

-Under the bill, an individual in possession of deer or turkey would be required to do one of the following:
+Under the bill, an individual in possession of deer would be required to do one of the following:

 - Obtain a salvage tag.
 The tag would have to be produced at the request of a conservation officer or peace officer.
-The tag would have to remain attached until the game was processed, butchered for consumption, or delivered for tanning or taxidermy. - Promptly notify the Department of Natural Resources (DNR) or a local law enforcement agency of the intent to possess the game by telephone or on the DNR website. - o For an individual who is the driver of the motor vehicle involved in the collision and calls 9-1-1 to report that collision an individual, state the intent to maintain possession of the game.
+The tag would have to remain attached until the game was processed, butchered for consumption, or delivered for tanning or taxidermy. - o Promptly notify the DNR or a local law enforcement agency of the intent to possess the game by telephone or on the DNR website.

+For an individual who is the driver of the motor vehicle involved in the collision and calls 9-1-1 to report that collision an individual, state the intent to maintain possession of the game.